missionpinball/mpf-docs/docs/config/sound_player.md

     All instances of the sound or sound pool will be immediately stopped.
 The request is ignored if the sound is not currently loaded.
+* `replace` - *new in MPF 0.80* - All sounds currently playing on the specified bus are stopped, and the replacing sound is played.

 ### block: